-Europe's most advanced pumped-storage plant
+Europe's largest pumped-storage plant

 Goldisthal pumped-storage plant, in Thuringia, Germany, was officially commissioned in September 2003 and is, at present, Europe's most advanced pumped-storage plant.